leobudima/elogii-blog/content/driving-more-sales-with-local-delivery.md

 3\.
 A friendly service

 4\.
-A knowledgable service
+A knowledgeable service

 5\.
 Easy payment

-If you shape the service around thes four aspects, then you can improve the customer’s experience.
+If you shape the service around these four aspects, then you can improve the customer’s experience.

 Local delivery is already an efficient and convenient way to fulfill customer orders.

 If you offer free delivery and people can request it online, then there is no payment they’ll have to concern themselves with.

-So if you can motivate, train and educate your delivery force to always be friendly and knowledgable, they can pave the way for a much more customer-centered delivery.
+So if you can motivate, train and educate your delivery force to always be friendly and knowledgeable, they can pave the way for a much more customer-centered delivery.

 ### Promote Your Local Delivery